 - The EU citizen already resides in Ireland and wishes to bring a family member to Ireland to join him or her.

 EU citizens and their family members are entitled to reside and freely move around the EU with their family members.
 Those rights are governed by EU directive 38/2004/EC which is implemented in Ireland by the European Communities (Free Movement of Persons) Regulations 2015.

 Non-visa required national family members of EU Citizens are not subject to pre-entry visa clearance conditions and can enter Ireland freely but subject to normal immigration controls.

 9. Current Position for Visa Processing in Ireland of Those Wishing To Exercise Their EU Treaty Rights

 Visa required family members of EU citizens must apply for visas before they travel to enable them to enter the Country.
 According to EU law and the domestic law that implements it, these applications must be processed by way of accelerated process.

-Sinnott Solicitors recently run High Court immigration cases are potentially landmark cases for EU Citizens and their family member applicants.
+Sinnott Solicitors Dublin and Cork recently run High Court immigration cases are potentially landmark cases for EU Citizens and their family member applicants.